fhem/fhem-rhasspy/README.md

   Used to differ between multiple instances of RHASSPY on the FHEM-internal side.
 Usefull, if you have several instances of RHASSPY in one FHEM running and want e.g. to use different identifier for groups and rooms (e.g. a different language).
 Default is `prefix=rhasspy`.

 * **`useGenericAttrs`**\
   By default, RHASSPY - beside it's own attributes - uses the general _genericDeviceType_ attribute (which is also used by other voice command solutions) to identifiy the control-features of the devices you want to command.
 This option adds the attribute `genericDeviceType` to the _global_ attribute list.
 If you are not happy with the results _genericDeviceType_ provides, you may replace them by setting appropriate values in _rhasspyMapping_.
-Set this to zero, if you want to deactivate this feature: `useGenericAttrs=0`.
+Setting to zero will deactivate this feature: `useGenericAttrs=0`.

 * **`encoding`**\
   If there are any problems with mutated vowels it's possible to set a specific character encoding.
-Default is _none_ which in most cases is UTF-8.
+Default is _utf8_.

 Simple-Example for a define:
 ```